craigtuckerirl/craigtuckerirl/README.md

+# fyi im not a pt player anymore, quitted.

 bipolar , DID , ADHD diagnosed.

 I rather not have anymore friends.
 Don't ask or send requests unless this has changed. 💙